Constitution of Alabama

-The Constitution of the State of Alabama is the basic governing document of the U.S. state of Alabama.
-It was adopted in 2022 and is Alabama's seventh state constitution.
+The Constitution of the State of Alabama is the state constitution of the U.S. state of Alabama.
+It was adopted on November 28, 2022, as a recodification of the Alabama Constitution of 1901 which had been in effect since November 28, 1901, with the current version being Alabama's seventh constitution, making it the most recent of the 50 U.S. state constitutions.

+The Constitution of Alabama is currently the longest active written constitution in the world at 369,380 words, more than two-and-a-half times the length of the second-longest, the English language version of the Constitution of India.

 History

 Alabama has had seven constitutions to date, all but the current one established via State Conventions: (converting Alabama Territory into a State), 1861 (Secession), 1865 (Reconstruction), 1868 (Reconstruction), 1875 (ending Reconstruction), 1901 (Jim Crow) and the current document, adopted in 2022.
-Governor of Alabama Kay Ivey formally proclaimed the new constitution to be in effect on Monday, November 28, 2022, shortly after the state's election results were certified.
+Governor Kay Ivey formally proclaimed the new constitution to be in effect on Monday, November 28, 2022, shortly after the state's election results were certified.

 Recompilation of the Alabama Constitution of 1901

 The current Alabama Constitution is a recompilation of the Alabama Constitution of 1901.
 The recompilation had five objectives, as follows: